 - 1/2 cup Heavenly Hippy Hair Mix

 - Combine all of the powdered ingredients for the Heavenly Hippy Hair Dry Mix, in a glass bowl.
 Store powdered mix in a mason jar with a plastic lid or a plastic container.
-Will keep for a year or two, as long as no moisture is introduced.
+This will keep two years, as long as no moisture is introduced.

-- In a small pan, combine apple cider vinegar (or water/hydrosol) and 1/2 cup of Heavenly Hippy Hair Mix.
+- In a small pan, combine apple cider vinegar and 1/2 cup of Heavenly Hippy Hair Mix.
 Stir over medium heat for 5 minutes.
-Don’t let it boil!
+Don't let it boil!

 - Let mixture cool for 5 minutes and then mix in beaten eggs, oil, and essential oils.